worldbank/repkit/src/mdhlp/reproot.md

 The command creates a global based on the root name of that root if that root folder is found.
 The content of the global will be the file path to the location of the root file.
-This command does not set globals for roots not listed here, even if such roots for this project were found.
+This command does not set globals for roots not listed in this option (or in `optroots()` - see below), even if such roots for this project were found.
-Unless the __clear__ option is used, the command does not overwrite any global that already existed before running the command.
+Unless the __clear__ option is used, the command does not overwrite any global that already had content before running the command.
 Finally, the command tests that there is a global named after each root and that all of them are non-empty.

+__optroots__(_string_) allows the users to set optional roots.
+They will be treated the same way as the roots in `roots()` with the one exception that no error is thrown if this root is not found.

 __prefix__(_string_) allows the user to set a project-specific global prefix.
 This is strongly recommended to ensure that a global from another project